 The SROM function, SWBootReset, is the function that is responsible for transitioning the device from a reset state to running user code.
 The SWBootReset function is executed whenever the SROM is entered with an M8C accumulator value of 00h; the SRAM parameter block is not used as an input to the function.
-This will happen, by design, after a hardware reset, because the M8C's accumulator is reset to 00h or when user code executes the SSC instruction with an accumulator value of 00h.
-The SWBootReset function will not execute when the SSC instruction is executed with a bad key value and a nonzero function code.
-A CYRF69213 device will execute the HALT instruction if a bad value is given for either KEY1 or KEY2.
+This happens, by design, after a hardware reset, because the M8C's accumulator is reset to 00h or when user code executes the SSC instruction with an accumulator value of 00h.
+The SWBootReset function does not execute when the SSC instruction is executed with a bad key value and a nonzero function code.
+A CYRF69313 device executes the HALT instruction if a bad value is given for either KEY1 or KEY2.